harsha-p2609/AI-STUDY-ASSISTANT-Kognit-AI/README.md

 > **Live Demo:** https://ai-study-assistant-kognit-ai.vercel.app/

+Note: The backend is hosted on Render, so the first request may take a few seconds to load if the server is waking up.
+AI generation also depends on the availability and rate limits of the Groq API.

 Kognit AI turns notes or any study topic into a structured learning workspace.
 It uses the Groq API to generate summaries, flashcards, and quizzes, then presents them through an interactive React interface built for active recall.

 > Learn actively.
 Review intentionally.
 Keep every workspace organized.